The WHY in Business Processes: Discovery of Causal Execution Dependencies: Related Work

-Causal-nets~\cite{van2016process,cnets2011} are a form of process representation (i.e., a notation) that is expressively richer than a variety of modeling languages (e.g., Petri-nets, BPMN, and EPC), and could serve as a viable alternative representation of CBPs.
-However, regardless of the notation employed, the knowledge about the causal structure should be either provided by domain experts or by using some discovery algorithm as tackled in our work.
+\chdeleted[id=del]{Causal-nets[] are a form of process representation (i.e., a notation) that is expressively richer than a variety of modeling languages (e.g., Petri-nets, BPMN, and EPC),} \chdeleted[id=del]{and could serve as a viable alternative representation of CBPs.} \chdeleted[id=del]{However, regardless of the notation employed, the knowledge about the causal structure should be either provided by domain experts or by using some discovery algorithm as tackled in our work.}

+While we used the LiNGAM algorithm for \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD}, there are other alternatives recently developed and applied in the context of causal analysis in business processes.
+For example, the work in~\cite{root2020} shows how explanations (about effects of changes) could be facilitated by causal structures describing a variety of features about the process execution.
+Concretely, this work demonstrated the viability of the approach using a Greedy Fast Causal Inference (GFCI)~\cite{GFCI} algorithm\chadded[id=add]{.}\chdeleted[id=del]{ that u}\chadded[id=add]{U}nder \chadded[id=add]{the assumptions of} a large sample \chdeleted[id=del]{limit}\chadded[id=add]{size,} \chdeleted[id=del]{and conforming to} linear dependencies among features\chadded[id=add]{,} and additive noise\chadded[id=add]{, this algorithm} can yield faithful results.